 - Consume around 1 gram of protein per pound of lean body mass at a minimum

-- The rest of your calories should come from healthy fats
+- Get the rest of your calories from healthy fats

 Use this handy keto macro calculator to help you find out how much of each macronutrient you should be eating to build muscle based on your own individual metrics.

-A targeted ketogenic diet (TKD) encourages up to 20-50g of carbohydrates immediately before or after your training session.
+A targeted ketogenic diet (TKD) encourages up to 20-50 grams of carbohydrates immediately before or after your training session.
 And yes, that’s your entire carb allotment for the day.

 This allows your body to use that quick glucose to amplify your workouts.
 When done properly, your body burns through those carbs quickly and you’ll pop right back into ketosis.

 A TKD approach works for people who have already followed the keto diet for at least a month.
 It usually works better for people who perform really hardcore workouts.

 But in general, the amount of carbs you’ll consume is based on the intensity of your workout.

 Here’s an estimate of how many carbs you should consume based on activity:

 - People who do high-intensity training like Crossfit can consume 50 grams of carbs per day